-These 12 great day trips from Leeds will give you a little taste of what you can discover in and around Yorkshire.
+This collection of the best day trips from Leeds will give you a taste of what you can discover in and around the great country of Yorkshire.

-Most of the days out from Leeds here are less than a 90-minute bus or train journey from the city.
+Most days out from Leeds recommended here are less than a 90-minute bus or train journey from the city.
 You can be confident you’ll have plenty of time to enjoy your day trip from Leeds, and you’ll be using sustainable transport too.

 Brilliant City Days Out From Leeds